 Thus, if you want this server to decrypt AS2 messages coming from a particular trading partner, that trading partner should have in its possession a copy of the said public key.
 Only those AS2 messages coming from trading partners that have encrypted using that particular public key can be decrypted by our AS2 receiver.

-To furnish trading partners with the needed public key, navigate to Server > Key Manager > Server Keys.
-Select the server key whose public key you want to export and then click the Export button.
-Choose Certificate from the drop-down list.
+To furnish trading partners with the needed public key, navigate to Keys > Server Keys.
+Select the server key whose public key you want to export, which in our case would be as2server2crypt, and then click the Export button.
+Next, choose Certificate from the drop-down list.
 This digital certificate will already contain the needed public key.

 As soon as you're prompted, click the Save File button.

 Save the certificate file and then hand it over to your trading partner.
-Your trading partner should then import that certificate/public key into their AS2 server.
+Your trading partner should then import that certificate and public key into their AS2 server.

 Setting up encryption on the AS2 sender

 If the sending AS2 server is a JSCAPE MFT Server, importing public key certificates for encrypting AS2 messages should be easy.
-Go to Server > Key Manager and navigate to the Host Keys tab.
-Next, click the Import button.
+Go to Keys > Host Keys tab.
+Next, click the Import button and then Import File.

-Give the key an alias (this is just an arbitrary name that you'll use to refer to this key in this particular JSCAPE MFT Server installation) and browse to the folder that contains the public key certificate file.
-Select the file and then click the OK button to import.
+Give the key an alias.
+This is just an arbitrary name that you'll use to refer to this key in this particular JSCAPE MFT Server installation.
+We've called ours 'fromas2server2cert'.
+And then browse to the folder that contains the public key certificate file.
+Choose the file and then click the OK button to import.

 Your our newly imported certificate should then be added to your list of Host Keys.